IndoorAtlas/ios-sdk-swift-examples/README.md

 open ios-sdk-swift-examples.xcworkspace
 ```

-Set your API keys in `ApiKeys.h`.
+Set your API keys in `ApiKeys.swift`.
 API keys can be generated at https://app.indooratlas.com/apps

 ### Manual IndoorAtlas framework download